ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

 After binning the events into a three-dimensional cube, an exposure cube has to be computed.
 The exposure is defined as the effective area times the dead-time corrected observation time.
 Each observation from the input container gets stacked in the resulting cube.
-The exposure is stored in units of cm^2 s.
+The exposure is stored in units of :math:`cm^2 s`.
 The exposure cube does not have to contain the same binning as the event cube but for simplicity, the event cube can be passed to adopt the binning parameters.
 Note, however, that the exposure cube is defined in true sky coordinates and energy while the counts cube is defined in reconstructed sky coordinates and energy.
 Consequently, the sky area and energy range covered by the exposure cube should be